awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 curl -XGET 'elasticsearch-domain-endpoint/_snapshot/repository/_all?pretty'
 ```

-For more information about the options available to you when taking a snapshot, see [Snapshot and Restore](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html#_snapshot) in the Elasticsearch documentation\.

 ## Restoring Snapshots<a name="es-managedomains-snapshot-restore"></a>

 **Warning**
-If you use [index aliases](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-aliases.html), cease write requests to an alias \(or switch the alias to another index\) prior to deleting its index\.
+If you use index aliases, cease write requests to an alias \(or switch the alias to another index\) prior to deleting its index\.
 Halting write requests helps avoid the following scenario:
 You delete an index, which also deletes its alias\.
 An errant write request to the now\-deleted alias creates a new index with the same name as the alias\.
 You can no longer use the alias due to a naming conflict with the new index\.